ChenglongMa/ChenglongMa/README.md

 I'm Chenglong Ma (马成龙).

-* I am a PhD Candidate on a Mission to Optimize User Experiences on Recommender Systems ✨
+* I am a PhD on a Mission to Optimize User Experiences on Recommender Systems ✨
 * I love building utilities aimed at increasing Developer productivity 💪

 ### 📫 How to reach me: